Kytabyte/CCC/README.md

 Here listed the grade judged by myself and DMOJ.
 Since I don't have a CCC online grader account, I am not able to test on that platform.
 However, it will be much appreciated to help me test my code on CCC online grader platform.

+**For Python code** It is clearly stated on the CCC official website that the problem is designed to fail to get full mark on some languages like Python, even if the optimal solution is used.
+However, from my experience it's enough to get top 20% for pure Python submissions.

 ### 2015

 | Problem # | Title                     | My Judge | DMOJ  | My Judge (Python) | DMOJ (Python) | Notes |